-Whether you’re an at-home barista or working in a café, you’ve probably experienced pulling an espresso shot only to dump your grinds and find a wet, sloshy and messy puck of grinds in your portafilter.
+Whether you’re an at-home barista or working in a café, you’ve probably experienced pulling an espresso shot only to dump your grinds and find a wet, sloshy, and messy puck of grinds in your portafilter basket.

 Suddenly you’re wondering where you went wrong – is the espresso shot even any good, and, maybe most pressingly, how can you fix it?